b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/logistical-problems.md

 We reportedly have concrete information that proves critics wrong, thereby demonstrating that the Book of Mormon is of divine origin.
 This would be enough to draw public attention worldwide!
 What are the anachronisms, and what are the counterpoints that convince nameless faces at Cornell that this scripture is not a "19th century invention"?

 Nothing?
+Was it [[Too Sacred to Share]]?
 We just gotta work it out through faith? *Why did you tell us this story, then?*

 &nbsp;